Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 You can wander through the narrow cobblestone streets and see charming half-timbered houses that are decorated with colorful flowers.
 It almost has a fairy-tale-like atmosphere.

-There are many cute little shops offering local arts and crafts in the town that you should check out.
+There are many cute little shops in town offering local arts and crafts that you should check out.

 Make sure to sit down for a glass of delicious wine in one of the many bars and restaurants that line the street.